"False"

 Armando Perez-Cueto, Jean-Paul Garin and Arturo Turillazzi, Food, Nutrition and Culinary Science

 Following the global call to make our food systems more sustainable and healthier, we invite you to join us for a dynamic, participative workshop, where we’ll explore actionable ways everyone can drive sustainability in their daily life.
 This session will invite participants to join hands-on group activities, thought-provoking discussions, and practical strategies for reducing environmental impact in everyday life.
 Participants will engage in themed discussion tables like reducing food waste, adopting more plant-based diets, and supporting local food systems.
 Together, we’ll brainstorm solutions, e.g. design sustainable meal plans, feasible interventions, and share tips on how to make low-impact and tasty choices accessible and achievable to and by all.
 It is our expectation that participants will leave inspired with personalized commitments and resources to support our joint journey toward a more sustainable lifestyle.
-Discover how your daily actions can lead to big environmental changes and be part of a collective movement toward a sustainable future!
+Discover how your daily actions can lead to big environmental changes and be part of a collective movement toward a sustainable future.
+As part of the workshop, a small tasting will be offered for 20 people.
+First come, first served.

 14.30 FIKA